Erlam v Rahman: Legal context

 The result of a local election may only be overturned as a result of findings following an election petition presented by one of the candidates or at least four eligible voters.
 The time limit for presenting a petition is generally 21 days after the election.
-Alternatively, anyone convicted in a criminal court of corrupt or illegal electoral practice is required to vacate their elected office.
+Alternatively, anyone convicted in a criminal court of a corrupt or illegal electoral practice is required to vacate their elected office.
 A successful challenge through an election petition voids the election itself, such that the otherwise successful candidate is not considered ever lawfully elected.
 In contrast, a criminal conviction causes a vacancy to arise, but the original election is considered valid.
 In either case, a person convicted or reported by an election court personally guilty of corrupt practices is additionally barred from holding any elective office or being registered as a voter for a period of five years.
 For illegal practices, the period of disqualification is three years.

 While an election petition is pursued similarly to normal civil claims, a judge sitting in an election court holds more of an inquisitorial role.
 This inquisitorial power requires the judge to examine and investigate possible electoral malpractice in the electoral area as a whole as opposed to being limited to determining the questions posed by the petition.
 To aid its decision, the court has the power to require the attendance of any person as a witness, and to examine such a witness even if they are not called by either of the opposing parties.
 Witnesses are required to answer all questions posed to them, but none of their answers may be admitted as evidence against them in future court proceedings except in cases of perjury proceeding against the witness in respect of the evidence given.

 Though it is a civil court, the general standard of proof used by an election court for allegations of corrupt or illegal practices is that of a criminal one, namely that of beyond reasonable doubt.
-The same criminal standard of proof was used by Richard Mawrey on determining whether there were general corruption designed to secure Lutfur Rahman's election, but the lower civil standard on whether such corruption affected the result.
+The same criminal standard of proof was used by Richard Mawrey on determining whether there was general corruption designed to secure Lutfur Rahman's election, but the lower civil standard on whether such corruption affected the result.